yezkez10/tp/docs/UserGuide.md

 Deletes the appointment at the specified index of the specified patient.

-Format: `delete_appt INDEX /of T03XXXXXE`
+Format: `delete_appt INDEX /appt INDEX`

 * The command is case-sensitive.
-E.g. Delete appt INDEX /of T03XXXXXE will not work
+E.g. delete_appt INDEX /appt 3 will not work
 * INDEX must be a positive integer, starting from 1
 * Acceptable values for INDEX is a single integer that is within the number of appointments of that patient
 * Cannot have any missing parameters.
-E.g. delete appt, delete appt 4, delete appt /of T03XXXXXE will not work
+E.g. delete_appt, delete_appt 4, delete_appt /appt 3 will not work

 Examples:
-*  `delete_appt 4 /of T03XXXXXE` Deletes the fourth appointment of `T03XXXXXE`
+*  `delete_appt 4 /appt 4` Deletes the fourth appointment of Person index 4
-*  `delete_appt 1 /of T11111111` Deletes the first appointment of `T11111111`
+*  `delete_appt 1 /appt 1` Deletes the first appointment of Person index 1

 ### Finding patient details by name: `find`